 Below is a summary of the principal factors that make an investment in our securities speculative or risky.
 This summary does not address all of the risks that we face.
-Additional discussion of the risks and uncertainties summarized in this risk factor summary, and other risks and uncertainties that we face, are set forth in Part II, Item 1A, Risk Factors, and should be carefully considered, together with other information in this Quarterly Report on Form 10-Q and our other filings with the SEC before making investment decisions regarding our securities.
+Additional discussion of the risks and uncertainties summarized in this risk factor summary, and other risks and uncertainties that we face, are set forth in Part II, Item 1A, Risk Factors, and should be carefully considered, together with other information in this Quarterly Report on Form 10-Q and our other filings with the United States Securities and Exchange Commission, or SEC, before making investment decisions regarding our securities.

-- We have a very limited operating history and have never generated any revenues. - We expect to incur significant losses for the foreseeable future and may never achieve or maintain profitability. - The COVID-19 coronavirus could adversely impact our business, including our clinical development plans. - We will need to raise additional financing in the future to fund our operations, which may not be available to us on favorable terms or at all. - Our business depends on the successful clinical development, regulatory approval and commercialization of TARA-002 and IV Choline Chloride. - We have never made an IND, BLA or NDA submission or conducted a clinical trial and may be unable to successfully do so for TARA-002 or IV Choline Chloride. - TARA-002 is an immunopotentiator, and one indication for which we plan to pursue are the treatment of lymphatic malformations.
-There are no FDA-approved therapies for the treatment of lymphatic malformations.
-It is difficult to predict the timing and costs of clinical development for TARA-002 with respect to lymphatic malformations. - Even if a product candidate obtains regulatory approval, it may fail to achieve the broad degree of physician and patient adoption and use necessary for commercial success. - Our product candidates, if approved, will face significant competition, and may face competition sooner than anticipated, and their failure to compete effectively may prevent them from achieving significant market penetration. - We currently have limited marketing capabilities and no sales organization.
-If we are unable to grow our sales and marketing capabilities on our own or through third parties, we will be unable to successfully commercialize our product candidates, if approved, or generate product revenue. - We may not be able to obtain, maintain or enforce global patent rights or other intellectual property rights that cover our product candidates and technologies that are of sufficient breadth to prevent third parties from competing against us. - Certain stockholders have the ability to control or significantly influence certain matters submitted to our stockholders for approval.
+- We have a limited operating history and have never generated any revenues. - We expect to incur significant losses for the foreseeable future and may never achieve or maintain profitability. - The COVID-19 pandemic could materially and adversely impact our business, including our clinical development plans and non-clinical research. - We will need to raise additional financing in the future to fund our operations, which may not be available to us on favorable terms or at all. - Our business depends on the successful clinical development, regulatory approval and commercialization of TARA-002 and IV Choline Chloride. - We have never made a biologics license application, or BLA, or new drug application, or NDA, submission or completed a clinical trial and may be unable to successfully do so for TARA-002 or IV Choline Chloride. - TARA-002 is an immunopotentiator, and one indication that we plan to pursue is the treatment of lymphatic malformations, or LMs.
+There are no therapies for the treatment of LMs approved by the United States Food and Drug Administration, or the FDA.
+It is difficult to predict the timing and costs of clinical development for TARA-002 with respect to LMs. - Even if a product candidate obtains regulatory approval, it may fail to achieve the broad degree of physician and patient adoption and use necessary for commercial success. - Our product candidates, if approved, will face significant competition and their failure to compete effectively may prevent them from achieving significant market penetration. - We currently have limited marketing capabilities and no sales organization.
+If we are unable to grow our sales and marketing capabilities on our own or through third parties, we will be unable to successfully commercialize our product candidates, if approved, or generate product revenue. - Certain stockholders have the ability to control or significantly influence certain matters submitted to our stockholders for approval. - We are subject to stringent and changing obligations related to data privacy and security.
+Our actual or perceived failure to comply with such obligations could lead to regulatory investigations or actions; litigation; fines and penalties; a disruption of our business operations, including our clinical trials; harm to our reputation; and other adverse effects on our business or prospects. - We may not be able to obtain, maintain or enforce global patent rights or other intellectual property rights that cover our product candidates and technologies that are of sufficient breadth to prevent third parties from competing against us.

-PART 1 - FINANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION